kyeager4/QualtricsCustomizations/README.md

 # Qualtrics Customizations
-Simple CSS overrides for customizing existing Qualtrics templates.
+Simple CSS overrides (adapted from Qualtrics's own CSS) for customizing existing Qualtrics templates.
 These will be geared towards the Kent State color palette, but can be used as a starting point for users outside of Kent State.

 Instructions for Kent State users: